 Principle of detoxication

-Using a toxic agent to counteract an intoxicated state Ge Hong used “golden juice” in situation of emergency gastrointestinal derangement coupled with high fever[17].
+This principle is using a toxic agent to counteract an intoxicated state.
+Ge Hong used “golden juice” in emergency gastrointestinal disorders coupled with high fever[17].

 Principle of homeopathic medicine

-Using fecal material in situation of uncontrolled continuous gastrointestinal upset.
-It was believed that in the event of uncertain pathological cause, pushing the clinical problem to the extreme, would allow natural defense to better develop[18].
+This principle is using fecal material in a situation of uncontrolled continuous gastrointestinal upset.
+It was believed that in an event of uncertain pathological cause, pushing the clinical problem to the extreme would allow a natural defense to better develop[18].

 Principle resembling vaccination

-Life substances from the guts i.e. fecal matters were used for severe gastrointestinal problems[19].
+Life substances from the guts, i.e. fecal matter, were used for severe gastrointestinal problems[19].

 Principle of anti-allergy